$5 Standard Shipping On All Orders, Free Shipping On Orders Over $75*

 • The Burleigh Water Repellent.
 This provides a light weight repellency to help avoid staining leather boots, sheepskin, and suede products while leaving minimal residue on the shoe.
 If your sheepskin does get stained, you will want to read up on how to clean sheepskin slippers, shoes, or boots.

-Keep Leather in Good Condition
+Keep Leather In Good Condition

 Water-resistant treatments work by creating a buffer between your boots and the elements.
 But to optimize their efficacy, you’ll need to take care of the leather itself by: